Pick up a hardcopy program at the Alumni Center upon checking in.

 Join other reunion attendees for an early morning run in the Purple Valley (Gale Road loop).

-CHAPIN STEPS7AM
+CHAPIN STEPS

 Yoga

-GREYLOCK DANCE STUDIO, 2nd FLOOR, GREYLOCK HALL8:30AM*
+GREYLOCK DANCE STUDIO, 2nd FLOOR, GREYLOCK HALL

 Create a Spectacle